f3-factory/F3com-data/3.6/databases/main.md

 Notice that we can also use Fat-Free variables as containers for mapper objects.
 The `copyFrom()` method hydrates the mapper object with elements from a framework array variable, the array keys of which must have names identical to the mapper object properties, which in turn correspond to the record's field names.
 So, when a Web form is submitted (assuming the HTML name attribute is set to `userID`), the contents of that input field is transferred to `$_POST['userID']`, duplicated by F3 in its `POST.userID` variable, and saved to the mapped field `$user->userID` in the database.
 The process becomes very simple if they all have identically-named elements.
 Consistency in array keys, i.e. template token names, framework variable names and field names is key :)

-<div class="alert"><b>Danger:</b> By default, <code>copyfrom</code> takes the whole array provided.
+<div class="alert alert-danger"><b>Danger:</b> By default, <code>copyfrom</code> takes the whole array provided.
 This may open a security leak if the user posts more fields than you expect.
 Use the 2nd parameter to setup a filter callback function to get rid of unwanted fields to copy from.</div>

 On the other hand, if we wanted to retrieve a record and copy the field values to a framework variable for later use, like template rendering: